Cultural Houses @ Carleton

 One of the goals of the Office of Intercultural and International Life is to create a sense of community amongst the students we serve.
 One of the ways we achieve this is through our institutional houses.
 OIIL oversees 4 houses, each with a different mission that provides students with a space to call their own.
 The cultural houses are designed to provide a culturally safe space for students of color, international students and their allies willing to contribute to an environment that facilitates academic and personal success.
 The houses provide a variety of educational, cultural, and social programs related to specific cultures and issues, while simultaneously providing a cultural comfort-zone.
 All Carleton community members are encouraged to participate in all programs and meetings held at the houses: Asia House (Asian interest house), Freedom House (African-American interest house) and La Casa del Sol (Latino interest house).
 For more information, please contact Toni Grant (email@example.com) or Martin Olague (firstname.lastname@example.org).

 Application Deadline: Wednesday, April 2nd (Monday, March 3rd if you are off-campus during Spring Term 2015).
 Applications will be available by Friday, February 20, 2015 at 5pm.

-After you submit your application, Toni Grant will contact you to schedule your interview.
-Interviews will take place in the afternoon on Thursday, April 4th and during the day on Friday, April 10th.
+After you submit your application, Toni Grant or Martin Olague will contact you to schedule your interview.
+Interviews will take place during the afternoon on Thursday, April 9th and during the day on Friday, April 10th.
 Students who will be off campus during Spring Term 2015 will be interviewed during 9th or 10th week of Winter Term.Please note, only new applicants and returners who wish to apply for the House Manager position will need to schedule an interview.

 Cultural Housing Application (For students who have never lived in a Cultural House)

 Returner Cultural Housing Application (For students who have previously lived in the cultural houses)

 Asia House (Hall House)